dashpay/dips/dip-0002-special-transactions.md

 Here is a table of current proposed types and their associated DIP.
 Future DIPs may introduce more types.

+*Note:* This table refers to the _payload_ version which relates only to the special transaction payload and is distinct from the _transaction_ version.

 | Type | Transaction Type | DIP Number and Name | Payload Version | State |
 | ---- | ---------------- | ------------------- | --------------- | ----- |
 | 1 | Provider Registration Transaction (ProRegTx) | [DIP 003: Deterministic Masternode List](https://github.com/dashpay/dips/blob/master/dip-0003.md) | 1 | Active |